nigusekelile/HackBio_Internship/Task 2 (Stage 1)_Literature_Review_Summary.md

 # Title: Literature Review Summary on Integrated Genomic Analyses of Ovarian Carcinoma

-Niguse Kelile Lema1, Raqeebat Rafiu2
+Niguse Kelile Lema1, Raqeebat Rafiu, Abdulqudus Oladega

 ## Introduction

-High-Grade Serous Ovarian Carcinoma (HGS-OvCa) is the 5th leading cause of cancer deaths in women.
+High-Grade Serous Ovarian Carcinoma (HGS-OvCa) is the fifth leading cause of cancer-related deaths among women in the United States (*Sung et al, 2021*).
 This cancer type is characterized by high genetic complexity with poor survival rates.
 The standard treatment for HGS-OvCa Surgery followed by platinum-taxane chemotherapy.
 The main objective of this article is to understand the Genetic Landscape of High-Grade Serous Ovarian Cancer (HGS-OvCa).

 ## TP53 mutations
-One of the key finding of this article is nearly all tumors exhibits TP53 Mutations (96%) which is tumors suppressor gene and play crucial role in controlling cell division and preventing cancer.
+One of the key finding of this article is nearly all tumors (96%) exhibits TP53 Mutations, a tumors suppressor gene and play crucial role in regulating cell division and preventing cancer.
 Mutation in TP53 gene indicates uncontrolled cell growth and continues proliferation of cancerous cells.
-In addition, low frequency recurrent mutation also observed in BRCA1, BRCA2, NF1, RB1, CDK12.
+Additionally, low-frequency recurrent mutation were also observed in genes such as BRCA1, BRCA2, NF1, RB1, CDK12.
+The study also highlights the presence of copy number aberrations and DNA methylation changes.
-Copy Number Aberrations and Methylation

 The study found 113 important changes in DNA copy numbers, where certain cancer-promoting genes like CCNE1 and MYC were amplified, while tumor-suppressing genes were deleted.
 Additionally, 168 genes were silenced due to methylation, which further blocked the function of tumor suppressors, contributing to cancer growth.

 ## Subtypes of Ovarian Cancer